bSI-InfraRoom/IFC-Specification/IFC4x3/Sections/Core data schemas/Schemas/IfcProductExtension/Entities/IfcSpace/Documentation.md

 > NOTE&nbsp; In cases of inconsistency between the geometric representation of the _IfcSpace_ and the combined geometric representations of the surrounding _IfcRelSpaceBoundary_, the geometric representation of the space should take priority over the geometric representation of the surrounding space boundaries.

-Figure 2 describes the heights and elevations of the _IfcSpace_ in the context of a building.
+Figure 2 describes the heights and elevations of the _IfcSpace_.

 * elevation of the space (top of construction slab) equals elevation of storey: provided by _IfcBuildingStorey.Elevation_ relative to em>IfcBuilding.ElevationOfRefHeight
 * elevation of the space flooring (top of flooring on top of slab): provided by _IfcSpace.ElevationWithFlooring_ relative to _IfcBuilding.ElevationOfRefHeight_